-Once environmental and recreational attributes have been identified and basinwide goals established, the next step of formulating a nonconsumptive implementation plan is to formulate measurable outcomes for environmental and recreational attributes based on the basin roundtable goals.
+Once environmental and recreational attributes have been identified and basinwide goals established, the next step for the nonconsumptive portion of the basin roundtable implementation plans is to formulate measurable outcomes for environmental and recreational attributes based on the basin roundtable goals.
 A measurable outcome is a statement that articulates-in measurable or quantifiable terms-the desired state of an attribute as a result from an action or decision, such as:

-- Maintain 80 percent of cutthroat trout habitat or population levels in subbasin Y - Increase habitat or population levels for candidate species by 15 percent in the basin - Protect the two populations of northern redbelly dace in subbasin X
+- Maintain 80 percent of cutthroat trout habitat or population levels in subbasin Y - Increase habitat or population levels for candidate species by 15 percent in the basin - Protect the two populations of northern redbelly dace in subbasin X - Increase acres of wetlands for shorebirds and waterfowl by 500 acres by 2015 - Maintain 90 percent of boatable days at basin roundtable mapped whitewater recreation locations

-Measurable outcomes should be identified at both the local-scale (project level) and at the basin-scale (regional strategy).
+Measurable outcomes should be identified at both the local scale (project level) and at the basin scale (regional strategy).
 The process of developing measurable outcomes should involve stakeholders with a diverse range of interests.
 Projects should be planned both proactively and strategically to address current and future issues.
 Basin roundtables should encourage a comprehensive suite of projects to meet basinwide goals, develop an approach to identifying the most important projects, and emphasize adaptive management around clear, measurable environmental goals.
 Actions should be based on sound science.
 The results of these actions should be monitored to measure results and inform future projects.